Chris O'Moore: Personal life

-In 2000 O'Moore married the Norwegian Hildegunn Marie Tønnessen, they moved to Norway shortly thereafter and have three children together.
+In 2000, O'Moore married the Norwegian Hildegunn Marie Tønnessen, they moved to Norway shortly thereafter and have three children together.
 He and his family have previously lived extended periods of time in Greece since 2001.
 In the Fall of 2017 he filed for separation and the divorce was finalized in 2018.
 Following the divorce he has had shared custody of their three common children.
 O'Moore married Helene Harstad on Sicily in May 2019.
-For ideological reasons, O'Moore has not owned a personal vehicle most of his adult life and has lived for a number years in an off-grid cabin in the forest of Greipstad in Songdalen in Southern Norway.
+For ideological reasons, O'Moore has not owned a personal vehicle most of his adult life and has lived for a number years in an off-grid cabin in the forest in Greipstad in Songdalen Municipality in Southern Norway.
 He currently resides in Kristiansand.

 Health

-In January 2013 it was revealed in an interview in Fædrelandsvennen that O'Moore had been diagnosed with Follicular lymphoma in the Fall of 2012, a form of cancer which, while indolent, is generally considered medically incurable after Stage I.
+In January 2013 it was revealed in an interview in Fædrelandsvennen that O'Moore had been diagnosed with follicular lymphoma in the Fall of 2012, a form of cancer which, while indolent, is generally considered medically incurable after Stage I.